After adding video and audio items to the encoding queue, you can encode and export them from the queue using presets or custom settings.

 The user can skip one, or more selected files.
 With the files selected, choose Edit > Skip Selection.

 Audible alerts when jobs completed (successfully and with errors)

 Adobe Media Encoder has audible alerts.
 It plays an audible alert at the completion of the jobs in the Queue.
 A different alert sounds if any error conditions are detected.
 These alerts can be disabled in preferences, if you do not want to hear them.

 During the encoding process, click the Start Queue button once more if you would like to pause the encoding process.

-Click the status icon to open the log for any item for which encoding is done, stopped, or failed.
+Hover over the status icon to see a tool tip with the error message.
+Click on the status to open the log for any item for which encoding is has completed successfully, stopped, or failed.

 Adobe Media Encoder encodes all sources in sequence, but encodes all outputs of a source in parallel.

 Parallel encoding is on by default.
 To disable parallel encoding, select Edit > Preferences, and deselect Enable Parallel Encoding.

 When you encode multiple outputs simultaneously, the Encoding panel displays a thumbnail preview, progress bar, and the completion time estimate of each encoding output.